-This is a family favorite – especially for my sister Leslie.
+This is a family favorite–especially for my sister Leslie.
 My Dad always grills ribs for special occasions and they are the best.
-I decided to make some for friends who were coming over for dinner but instead of grilling them I baked them low & slow (like my Mom does).
-I also wanted to make my own sauce and it turned out tangy and sweet – a big hit with everyone.
-Next time I make this, I will set aside some sauce for the kids and then add a bit of crushed pepper to spice it up for my husband and I. The meat fell off the bone & was so tender & delicious – it was a great dinner shared with wonderful friends.
+I decided to make some baked barbecue ribs for friends who were coming over for dinner but instead of grilling them, I baked them low & slow (like my Mom does).
+I also wanted to make my own sauce and it turned out tangy and sweet–a big hit with everyone.
+Next time I make this, I will set aside some sauce for the kids and then add a bit of crushed pepper to spice it up for my husband and me.
+The meat fell off the bone & was so tender & delicious–it was a great dinner shared with wonderful friends.

 - 6-7 lbs of beef ribs (with bone)

 - 1 1/2 cups of water (per pan)

 Preheat the oven to 250 degrees.
 Line your baking sheet with tin foil for a much easier clean-up!
 Coat the tray/foil with cooking spray.

 Season the ribs with salt and pepper, to taste.

 - 2 slices of bacon (turkey bacon doesn’t work well)

 - 1 tbsp of fresh thyme, chopped

 - 4 cloves of garlic, diced finely